agda/agda-pkg/README.md

 ```

-Lastly, to see all the options, pleasee check out the help information:
+Check all the options of this command with the help information:

 ```
     $ apkg install --help